zulip/zulip.github.io/gsoc-ideas.md

 - Combining together a bunch of polish issues in the Zulip Android app project; there's a lot that could be a little bit nicer (typeaheads, etc.).
 - Optimize the loading messages performance.
-Zulip already performs fairly well once the messages has been loaded,but it takes a bit of time to load the messages.
+Zulip android app already performs fairly well once the messages has been loaded,but it takes a bit of time to load the messages on starting the app.
 Improve the performance so that for loading messages, it doesn't take much time.
+- Display messages even when the app is in offline mode.
+Zulip android app do not display the old stored messages when the application is started in offline mode.
+Caching old messages would be to use a long-lived event queue with the server, which could allow to cache thousands of messages of history (and maintain it over time).

 A good project will likely combine several of these feature ideas.